As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 Afterwards, head to Ridgefield Center and the Aldrich Museum of Contemporary Art.
 Contemporary artists just starting out display their works in this revamped 18th century building.

 If you want to learn more about Ridgefield’s 300 years of history, including a famous Revolutionary War battle fought here, walk the historic Museum in the Streets trail in the center of town.
-You can also explore the historic Keeler Tavern Museum.
+The main street, lined with historic buildings from the 19th Century, is a draw in and of itself.

 Personally, I only equate Monroe, Connecticut, with Benedict’s, the closest farm store to Greenwich.
 I head there whenever I get any sort of agrarian impulse, be it gardening or chicken keeping.
 It’s fun to poke around, though, not only for the livestock they keep there, but now for the new walking trail they’ve named, “The Cow’s Path”.